 - Expertise and experience: Property managers bring years or even decades of collective experience to the table.
 A good property manager has dealt numerous times with any issues you could face and knows how to address them.
 Also, property managers are dedicated to keeping up on the latest management best practices and new laws.

-- Fewer vacancies: Property managers know how to keep tenants happy so they stay around as long as possible.
-If the tenant ever leaves, property managers know how to market your property and onboard new tenants quickly to minimize vacancies.
+- Fewer vacancies: Property managers know how to keep residents happy so they stay around as long as possible.
+If the resident ever leaves, property managers know how to market your property and onboard new residents quickly to minimize vacancies.

 - More scalable: Property managers make it much easier to grow your portfolio and expand from single-family homes to multi-family properties and apartments.
 This allows you to grow your wealth and income much faster.